-This collection of my digital photographs is meant to give a sense of the environment I want to create surrounding my ideas, and the characters that will inhabit this conceptual framework.
-As an accomplished photographer I already have a large database of southwestern images to work with, and during the Adobe Creative Residency I am excited to capture more photos and video specifically for my project.
-With this I’m planning a few road trips to get the best source material in the deserts of southern Utah, and other locations like the Bonneville Salt Flats, as well as at nearby zoos, animal sanctuaries, and aviaries.
+This collection of my digital photographs is meant to give a sense of the different types of imagery I capture to create my ideas.
+Mainly I like to work with natural landscapes, animals and birds, interesting skies, and studio images.
+As a seasoned photographer I already have a very large database of images to work with, and during the Creative Residency I am excited to capture more photos specifically for my project.
+With this I’m planning a few road trips to get the best source material by collecting high-resolution imagery in mountains, forests, and deserts and other natural environments, as well as at zoos, animal sanctuaries, and aviaries.

 RESEARCH + DEVELOPMENT

-Over the course of the residency I’m planning to experiment with new techniques in photography, digital imaging, and video, and see where this path takes me creatively.
+Over the course of the residency I’m planning to experiment with many new techniques in photography and digital imaging to see where this path takes me creatively.
 For the final product I have a few different ideas that I’m very interested in pursuing to find the best presentation of this new project.
-Since my concept is to create motion-based imagery, an important aspect is to figure out how this will be viewed as a finished body of work.
-Below are three ideas I think would be the most exciting and ambitious applications for this project.
+Since my concept is to create environmentally inspired projects, an important aspect is to figure out how this will be viewed as a finished body of work.
+Below are four ideas I think would be the most exciting and ambitious applications for this project.

-I have a lot of ideas for the final product with this body of work, and in the end it could incorporate any of these different applications.
+I have a lot of ideas for the final product of my project, “Writing on the Wall”, and in the end it could incorporate any of these different applications.
 During the residency I’m planning to learn more and experiment to figure out the best medium for my project.
-The great thing about being based in Utah is that, apart from having access to all the incredible desert landscapes I want to use in my work, Adobe also has a location near my home in Salt Lake City.
-I think this would be a great resource for me, and it could also be the perfect place to host an exhibition, installation, or performance at the end of the year.
+The great thing about being based in Utah is that, apart from having access to all the incredible landscapes and nature elements I want to use in my work, having the Adobe so close to me in Lehi would be a great resource.

-To summarize, for my Adobe Creative Residency project I am primarily interested in building on my photography and digital imaging skills, incorporating new techniques to make my work even more dynamic and engaging.
-This includes experimenting with different subject matter, compositions, lighting effects, and motion graphics to take my work in an entirely new direction.
-With my project, “Astral Visions”, I will be using the desert landscape as a canvas to experiment with various ideas that challenge photographic perceptions of reality versus illusion.
-Conceptually, I want to create a digital exploration of new material inspired by mythology, dreams, technology, and science fiction.
+To summarize, for my Creative Residency project I am primarily interested in building on my photography and digital imaging skills, incorporating new techniques to make my work even more dynamic and engaging.
+This includes experimenting with different subject matter, compositions, and effects to take my work in an entirely new direction.
+With my project, “Writing on the Wall”, I want to create a series of environmental projects that will raise awareness, educate, and inspire action.

-I’m very excited for the opportunity to collaborate on this project because it not only showcases Adobe software, but it would also be a fun and enjoyable experience that would have a lot of personal meaning for me.
+I’m very excited for the opportunity to collaborate on this project because it would also be a fun and enjoyable experience that would have a lot of personal meaning for me.
 I think my work highlights many interesting digital techniques and innovative ideas, and I would love to share my artistic journey with the creative community.
-Having a year to focus on my project would be amazing, and in partnership with Adobe, I’m sure we could create something truly great.
+Having this time to focus on my project would be amazing, and in partnership with Adobe, I’m sure we could create something truly great.

 Below I have included a few more useful links about my work including my professional experience and contact information.

-Thanks very much for your consideration for the 2018 Adobe Creative Residency.
+Thanks very much for your consideration for the Adobe Creative Residency program.
 I hope you will consider my project, I think it would be something new and interesting that the creative community has not seen before.
 Please let me know if I can answer any questions, and I’ll look forward to hearing from you.